-For our purposes, we’re not going to discuss alternative packaging for shampoo—although there are some out there.
-We’re also not going to spend a lot of time on conditioners and other hair care products.
-Instead, we’re going to focus on a dozen zero waste shampoos that are good for your hair and less harmful to the environment or your health.
+For our purposes, we’ve not going to discuss alternative packaging for shampoo—although there are some out there.
+We’re also not going to spend a lot of time on conditioners and other hair care products such as zero waste dry shampoo.
+Instead, we’re going to focus on the best zero waste shampoos that are good for your hair, lather up, and are less harmful to the environment or your health.

-Ethique, as a company, has taken Amazon’s Climate Pledge.
-This means they have committed to designing their products in such a way as to reduce waste and diminish their carbon footprint.
+Ethique, as a company, has taken Amazon’s Climate Pledge, committing to designing their products in such a way as to reduce waste and diminish their carbon footprint.
 This really wasn’t all that difficult since Ethique was already doing these things before Amazon ever came up with a pledge.
 Based in New Zealand, Ethique is the nation’s highest-rated company in reducing its carbon footprint.

 The company prides itself on eliminating as many plastic dispensers as possible.
 Their products’ sales estimate that they have eliminated five million plastic shampoo bottles to date.
 Their goal is to eliminate 50 million plastic bottles by 2025.
 They also contribute 20% of their net profit each year to charities that protect the environment.